Pvt. Allen Franklin Sills

 When the Japanese made contact, C Company was ordered to Mariveles at the southern tip of Bataan.
 Once there, they were searched and the Japanese took what they wanted from the Americans.
 It was from Mariveles that the company started what has become known as the death march.

-When Allen's company arrived at San Fernando, they were put into a bull pin.
+When Allen's company arrived at San Fernando, they were put into a bullpen.
 In one corner of it, was a slit trench that was to be used as a latrine.
 The surface of the trench moved because it was covered with maggots.

 The POWs were ordered to form detachments of 100 men.
 They were marched to the train station and put into small wooden boxcars known as forty and eights.
 Each car could hold forty men or eight horses.
 The Japanese packed 100 men into each car.
 Those who died remained standing until the living left the cars at Capas.
 From there, they walked the last ten miles to Camp O'Donnell.

 It was at Camp O'Donnell that Allen came down with dysentery.
 According to records kept by the medical staff, Pvt.
-Allen F. Sills died of dysentery on Saturday, May 30, 1942.
-He was buried in the camp cemetery in Section K, Row 5, Grave 10.
+Allen F. Sills died of dysentery on Saturday, May 30, 1942, and was buried in the camp cemetery in Section K, Row 5, Grave 10.

 After the war, Allen's remains were positively identified.
 At the request of his family, his remains were returned to Texas.
 He was buried in October 1948 at Myrtle Cemetery in Ennis, Texas.
 Today, he lies next to his parents.